-Behavior listening allows you to store information about known and anonymous user behaviors in profile properties.
+The BlueConic customer data platform helps you collect data about customer behavior and use this information to create customer segments based on customer behavior.
+Behavior listening allows you to store information about known and anonymous user behaviors in BlueConic profile properties.

-Examples of preconfigured profile properties that use behavior listening are the dynamic duos:
+Examples of preconfigured profile properties that use behavior listening are these dynamic duos:

 - "Current Referrer Hostname" alongside "Referrer Hostnames", and